azerion/bluestack-sdk-android/MadvertiseLocation.md

 ```

+You don't need to add those permission to your AndroidManifest.xml unless your application already uses them.

 **Note:**

 - Since Android 6.0 (API level 23), this permission is belongs to the "dangerous permissions" and must be requested at run time.

 - The library does not implement this mechanism as it could interfere with your application's behavior.

+- **It is therefore your job to ask the user to grant the permission.** This is very well described in the official [Android documentation](https://developer.android.com/training/permissions/requesting.html).

 Here is an example :